WEDDING CUSTOMS FROM AROUND THE GLOBE

-Weddings are an exciting time for not just the happy couple, but their families and friends.
+Weddings are an exciting time for not just the happy couple, but their families and friends read about our wedding customs from around the globe ideas.
 Traditions vary around the globe and in today’s world, it’s not uncommon for two people with vastly different backgrounds to meet and combine their worlds.
 Here are some wedding traditions from around the world and ideas on how to incorporate them in your big day.

 In China, traditionally, weddings are planned in accordance with an astrologer’s advice.
 The astrologer would come up with a favorable day based on the couple’s birth dates.
 Brides traditionally wore a qipao, a beautiful high-necked red dress with gold embroidery and often changed several times throughout the day to show off the wealth of the family.
 Wedding feasts are often grand and opulent.
 Fish is a popular choice because the word for fish is yun, a word that has an association with abundance.

 Ideas to incorporate this into your wedding day: If your budget allows, opt for two dresses, one similar to the customary qipao, and another that may be more contemporary in style for the wedding reception.
 Choose a wedding venue that offers a fish dish such as salmon or tilapia as one of the entrée choices.

 Swedish weddings typically are held during the summer due to the extended daylight hours.
 Rather than a veil, brides often wore crowns of myrtle and carried bouquets of weeds (in some regions) to ward off trolls and bad luck.
 Wedding feasts tended to last three days as everyone celebrated the new Mr. and Mrs.